rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 ##### Verify new tasks

+*Always* verify a new task.
 After adding a task, you can execute a `--dry-run` by double-clicking on the task in the main view.
 The second subsequent double-click will execute the real task, which is synchronize data from local to remote.

 {{< alert color="warning" >}}